transdigiware/blockchain/howto/ibp-v2-apis.md

 ## Limitations
 {: #ibp-v2-apis-limitations}

 You can only import CA, peer, and ordering nodes that are exported from other {{site.data.keyword.blockchainfull_notm}} Platform consoles running on {{site.data.keyword.cloud_notm}}, OpenShift Container Platform, Red Hat Open Kubernetes Distribution, or any Kubernetes v1.15 - v1.18 container platform on x86_64.
-The platform is also supported on LinuxONE (s390x) using OpenShift Container Platform 4.2 and {{site.data.keyword.cloud_notm}} Private v3.2.1.
+The platform is also supported on LinuxONE (s390x) using OpenShift Container Platform 4.2.

 ## Building a network by using APIs
 {: #ibp-v2-apis-build-with-apis}